glassflow/cli/README.md

 ## Installation

-The CLI is available for **macOS, and Linux**, and can be installed using standard package managers like [Homebrew](https://brew.sh/).
+The CLI is available for **macOS, Linux, and Windows** OS, and can be installed using standard package managers like [Homebrew](https://brew.sh/).

-> If you are a Windows user, we highly recommend leveraging [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)

 ### Install using Homebrew